dsakurai/vscode-settings/README.md

-# My VSCode Settings
+# My Dotfiles Generator

-This project generates my personal VS Code settings.
+This project generates my personal dotfiles.
-I made this project because the settings sync of VS Code was tricky to maintain across different machines for my use.

 This project updates existing settings or generate a new settings files.
 It keeps a back up of the old version.